Console#

 Below is a list of all methods:

-• new_line — Move the console cursor position at the start of the next row down.
+• new_line — Moves the Console cursor to the start of the next row.

-• clear — Clear all text from the console.
+• clear — Clears all rows in the Console.

 Monitor — Monitor a sensor’s or variable’s value during a project in VEXcode’s Monitor tab.